chuckreynolds/WPFBOGP/readme.txt

 Because we're getting more accurate titles you may see a change in how they're pulled.
 If you're using an SEO plugin it should now pull that title

 == Changelog ==
+= 2.0.4=
+* Image size for OpenGraph now defaults to medium for thumbnail image
+* updated screenshot. it was from v1 so was about time

 = 2.0.3 =
 * Should fix the "Parser Mismatched Metadata" warnings Facebook started throwing.
 Made locale all lowercase.